 Here’s the scoop on what’s free in Indianapolis for Dr. Martin Luther King Jr. Day

-The museum opens its doors with free admission to all children and families to celebrate the life, achievements, and legacy of Dr. Martin Luther King Jr. You need to get tickets to be able to visit the museum for free.
-Enjoy a special performance by the Griot Drum Ensemble on this day, as well as storyteller Portia Jackson and artist Ashley Nora.
+The museum opens its doors with free admission to all children and families to celebrate the life, achievements, and legacy of Dr. Martin Luther King Jr. You need to get tickets to be able to visit the museum for free (tickets will be available on Jan.
+5).
+There’s usually a special performance by the Griot Drum Ensemble on this day, as well as special storytellers.
 An older review of a visit to the Indianapolis Children’s Museum is available here.

 AVERAGE SAVINGS FOR A FAMILY OF FOUR: $72 to $90 (no, that is not a typo!)

-Throughout the day, Conner Prairie (in Fishers, Ind.) will have activities, live music, film, and discussions.
-This year’s theme is “Be Love” and many activities will reflect that.
+Throughout the day, Conner Prairie (in Fishers, Ind.) has activities, live music, film, and discussions.
 Do you have teens?
 There will be a special teen room with soft spaces to relax and think, sympathetic lighting, snacks, and music.
 Learn about symbols of activism and be encouraged to create symbols of your own using art materials and iPads.